 Is my child's reading book too 'easy' for him/her?

-When making a judgement about the level of difficulty of a reading book and its suitability for a particular reader, teachers take account not only how easily they read the text (the fluency with which the child is able to read the text), but also the child's level of comprehension, taking into account their skills of deduction and inference.
+When making a judgement about the level of difficulty of a reading book and its suitability for a particular reader, teachers consider not only how easily they read the text (the fluency with which the child is able to read the text), but also the child's level of comprehension, taking into account their skills of deduction and inference.
 Sometimes a book which a child can read with reasonable fluency, is still challenging these other skills.
 Please see the website page about the school's approach to Reading.
 Go to the 'Curriculum' tab and then you will find it under 'Subjects'.

 Why is there only one uniform supplier?

 The overwhelming parent view would seem to be that there is a definite school uniform.
 When the school commissioned the current active uniform this was taken into account.
 Nearly all the children now wear the new uniform.
 The school is not that large a market and so to make it viable for a supplier to order in the volume of items that need to be kept in stock, it is not realistic to engage multiple suppliers.
 The economies of scale help the supplier to keep costs down.
 Our current supplier is local and has developed a good working relationship with the school.
 The supplier provides a good online delivery service, which seems to be appreciated by most parents.
 When we commissioned the supplier, we looked at other suppliers to check competiveness for the the products we wanted included in our uniform.
 The supplier also looked at sourcing the products as competiviely as was possible.